 2 debt downgrades caused by record deficit spending and the creation of trillions to fund it.

-Borrowing monies paid into Social Security by issuing non marketable debt which has helped expedite its projected insolvency date to as early as 2028.
+Borrowing out all monies paid into Social Security by issuing non marketable debt which has helped expedite its projected insolvency date to as early as 2028.

 Borrowing the monies paid into Military and Civilian Employee Trusts by issuing non marketable debt which could jeopardize fair retirement income for beneficiaries.